kurtsson/jekyll-multiple-languages-plugin/README.md

 * Supports translated template files

 ##Changelog
-  1.2.4
+  1.2.5
+    Fixed a bug when global variables wasn't as global as expected 1.2.4
     Fixed a bug when changes in .yml files got lost during live reload.
   1.2.3